On proper splinters in positive characteristic: -equivalence, -equivalence, and -equivalence

 \subsection{$\mcO$-equivalence}

-Given a Noetherian scheme $X$, we denote by $\sfD_{\mathrm{Coh}}(\mcO_X)$ the derived category of complexes of $\mcO_X$-modules with coherent cohomology sheaves.
-Recall, e.g.\ from \cite[\href{https://stacks.math.columbia.edu/tag/08E0}{Tag 08E0}]{stacks-project}, that the functor $\sfD^b(X) \to \sfD_{\mathrm{Coh}}(\mcO_X)$ is fully faithful with essential image $\sfD^b_{\mathrm{Coh}}(\mcO_X)$.
-We use the formalism of the exceptional inverse image functor, as described in \cite[\href{https://stacks.math.columbia.edu/tag/0A9Y}{Tag 0A9Y}]{stacks-project} (under the name of \emph{upper shriek functor}), for separated schemes of finite type over a fixed Noetherian base.
-Note that the exceptional inverse image functor, when defined, does not preserve in general bounded complexes.
+In this paragraph, we use the formalism of the exceptional inverse image functor, as described in \cite[\href{https://stacks.math.columbia.edu/tag/0A9Y}{Tag 0A9Y}]{stacks-project} (under the name of \emph{upper shriek functor}), for separated schemes of finite type over a fixed Noetherian base\,; see \cref{SS:uppershriek}.